8 Days $6,150 plus flight to King Salmon $518 approximately

-Ouzel has been running this river for 35 years.
+Ouzel Expeditions has run this river many times over the past 35 years.

 Flying through the gates is quite a trip!
 Generally we camp for two nights inside the caldera so you can explore the unique surroundings.

 You fly by several of Alaska’s biggest lakes, Iliamna, Naknek, and Becharof, past rugged glacier covered mountains, a few active volcanos, and over the eastern side of Alaska’s biggest commercial salmon fishing area, Bristol Bay.
 Excitement builds as your pilot banks into the Aniakchak crater by flying through a gap in the caldera wall called “the gates”.

 Upon exiting the float plane that lands on Surprise Lake and stepping out onto the crater floor, you feel like a space traveler landing on a distant planet.
 The rugged volcanic world extending for 6 miles is enclosed by steep rock walls where nature is still trying to add a touch of green to the barren landscape.
 The river running out to the ocean beckons, but for the first couple days you have the opportunity to explore the sculptural topography left by the volcanic eruption of 1932.

 The emerald green lake with rusty orange warm springs provides an ideal environment for foxes and caribou.
 The lack of vegetation makes hiking easy and enjoyable.
 Those who want more adventure, you can hike to the top of the crater wall and enjoy views of the Bering Sea, Pacific Ocean and one of the most spectacular panoramas imaginable.

 We usually spend 2 nights in the caldera.
 That give us the first and second day to explore the caldera.